Improving word mover's distance by leveraging self-attention matrix: Experiments

 \subsubsection{PAWS dataset}

-Paraphrase Adversaries from Word Scrambling (PAWS) ~\citep{zhang-etal-2019-paws} has a binary label for a sentence pair indicating paraphrase (i.e., the sentence pair has the same meaning) or non-paraphrase.
+Paraphrase Adversaries from Word Scrambling (PAWS) ~\cite{zhang-etal-2019-paws} has a binary label for an English sentence pair indicating paraphrase (i.e., the sentence pair has the same meaning) or non-paraphrase.
 The binary classification of these labels can be considered an STS task.
-If the optimal transport distance for paraphrase pairs is smaller than non-paraphrase pairs, we consider that we have successfully measured the sentence similarity.
-AUC is used as the evaluation index for this binary classification.
+If the transport distance for a pair is small, we classify the pair as a paraphrase; otherwise, we classify it as a non-paraphrase.
+The effectiveness of this classification is then evaluated using the AUC as the metric.

-There are two types of PAWS: PAWS$_{\mathrm{Wiki}}$ and PAWS$_{\mathrm{QQP}}$ constructed from sentences in Wikipedia and Quora, respectively.
+There are two types of PAWS: PAWS$_{\mathrm{QQP}}$ and PAWS$_{\mathrm{Wiki}}$, constructed from sentences in Quora and Wikipedia, respectively.
 Table \ref{table:dataset} shows the number of sentence pairs and the percentage of paraphrases used in our experiments.
-For PAWS$_{\mathrm{Wiki}}$, the first 1536 pairs were selected from the dev set.
-In PAWS$_{\mathrm{QQP}}$, since the test set is not provided, the first 1536 pairs were selected from the train set to make a new dev set, and the original dev set was considered as a test set.
+In PAWS$_{\mathrm{QQP}}$, since the test set is not provided, the first 1500 pairs were selected from the 11988 pairs in the train set to make a new dev set, and the original dev set was considered as a test set.
+In PAWS$_{\mathrm{Wiki}}$, the first 1500 pairs were selected from the dev set.